Elikariuki/G2-13-Final_Project/Technical Report.md

     - Conduct performance benchmarking to compare pre- and post-migration performance.

 #### Phase 4: Validation
+- Validate data integrity and application connectivity.
+- Run end-to-end testing with connected systems.
+- Ensure all compliance measures are functional.

 ### Recommendations for Tools and Services
 **Azure Migrate**: Assess dependencies and readiness for migration to Azure.
 Discover and assess on-premise workloads, and the suitability of moving workloads to the cloud\